Code-Institute-Submissions/MS1-Catsitting/README.md

 **As a returning visitor**
 - I want to read customer testimonials so that I can assess if the company is reliable and professional.
-- I want to read more about the company so that I can assess the company credentials, professionalism and cat friendliness.
+- I want to read more about the company so that I can assess its credentials, professionalism and cat friendliness.
 - I want to access contact options so that I can reach the company for further queries.
 - I want to view the areas where the company operates so that I can check that they provide services where I live.